Speakers selected from CMbuf community pitches present lightning talks on water, as it relates to creativity.

-Community Takes the Stage - In celebration of our third birthday, we will have a number of presenters this month who will share stimulating and thought-provoking “shorts” of their take on #CMwater.
+Community Takes the Stage - In celebration of our third birthday, we had a number of presenters this month who shared stimulating and thought-provoking “shorts” of their take on #CMwater.

 ➤ Born in Buffalo, NY, Jalen A. Law’s first sketches were circles at the age of two.
 By the age of five, he was creating his own comic books and children stories, selling them to kids in elementary school for Lunchables and extra computer time.
 He is a graduate from the University of Buffalo, and for the past eight years he has been live-painting and displaying his work at international exhibitions.
 The theme of Jalen’s work deals with the idea of the African American experience and visually expressing the beauty as well as the pain that is a part of the experience.
 Currently, he is partnered with Best Self Behavioral Health for a research-based art program that teaches Buffalo Public Schools students social and emotional tools that assist them inside and outside of the classroom.